 Ajax Electric – Fast, Efficient & Reliable Heat Treating Equipment

-Ajax Electric continues to lead the heat-treating industry in the U.S. and beyond.
-With 60 years of experience serving domestic and international customers, the company has refined and perfected its practices in heat treating.
-Using the latest in industry technology like salt bath heat treating, Ajax Electric provides efficiency, versatility, and cost-friendliness for these essential services.
+Ajax continues to lead the heat-treating solutions industry in the U.S. and beyond.
+With 60 years of experience serving domestic and international customers, Ajax has refined and perfected its practices in creating heat treatment products capable of assisting numerous industries and applications.
+Using the latest in industry technology in building our furnaces, such as salt bath furnaces, Ajax provides efficiency, versatility, and cost-friendliness for these essential services.